-As of the release of this Revised Plan, the Agency is not proposing any REC price adjustments to the REC prices shown in Table 6-2, or to the 4% rate of change between blocks going forward.
-While the uptake of the Small DG category has been slow to date, there is anecdotal evidence351 that it is increasing rapidly and that DG prices are generally in line with market expectations.
-When the Agency becomes aware of a situation that would require a change to block quantities, size, price, or other factors, including, but not limited to, the situations described herein, the Agency will post an announcement to its website regarding the proposed changes and will hold either a stakeholder meeting, or an online webinar to provide an opportunity for stakeholder input.
+As of the release of In this Revised Plan, the Agency isdid not proposing propose any REC price adjustments to the REC prices shown in Table 6-2, or to the 4% rate of change between blocks going forward.
+While the uptake of the Small DG category has been slow to date, there is anecdotal evidence that it is increasing rapidly and that DG prices are generally in line with market expectations.
+When the Agency becomes aware of a situation that would require a change to block quantities, size, price, or other factors, including, but not limited to, the situations described herein, the Agency will post an announcement to its website regarding the proposed changes and will hold either a stakeholder meeting, or an online webinar to provide an opportunity for stakeholder inputa and will proceed mindful of the need for incorporating market feedback into REC prices as outlined by the Commission in its Final Order in Docket No. 19-0995.
 Stakeholders will also be invited to submit written comments on the proposed material changes which will be posted to the Agency's website.
 The Agency will consider feedback it receives prior to finalizing changes it makes that are less than 25% and do not require Commission review and approval, and will likewise consider that feedback in filings made before the Commission to update the Adjustable Block Program.